California counties await mask, social distancing guidance

 “I will mask up and keep socially distanced for as long as I see fit.
 I also won’t be around people lax in their protocols yet,” the San Francisco resident said by email.
 “I’m just not there yet, and I REALLY hope people will see we aren’t quite there yet.”

-Berkeley resident Justin Grant says he wishes the federal government had loosened outdoor masking rules earlier, given that all the scientific research he's seen shows “that outdoor masking is completely unnecessary."
+Berkeley resident Justin Grant said he wishes the federal government had loosened outdoor masking rules earlier, given that all the scientific research he’s seen shows “that outdoor masking is completely unnecessary.”

 He waited Thursday at a Walgreens pharmacy with his 13-year-old daughter, who had just received her vaccination.
 She wanted the shot so she can hang out with her friends, he said, and he had no hesitation letting her, given that he trusts the science.